RichGit101/FSND_Linux_Server_Configuration/readme.md

     * $ ssh-keygen -f ~/.ssh/udacity_key.rsa

 </em>
-13) Verify that two keys are made.
+* Verify that two keys are made.
 The one with .pub extension is a public key.
 The other is a private key.
-We already know who this works from classes.
+We already know how this works from udacity classes.
 Hence we cat and read the public key.

 <em>
     * $ cat ~/.ssh/udacity_key.rsa.pub